bradleyjlevine/EmailAnalysis/README.md

 # EmailAnalysis
 Takes in email files and extracts keywords based on frequency of the word.
 Finally outputting a website to explore the keywords and see frequency analysis.
+SQLite was used because it has significant speed up and allowed easier analysis.

 - Generated files:
   - keywords.db